 The European Single Procurement Document (ESPD) is a standardised form which acts as a self-declaration form at the initial selection stage, for firms tendering for contracts.
-It is for use by all EU member states, but particularly used in Scotland, instead of the PQQ document.
+It is for use by all European Union member states.
+In England and Scotland, the ESPD has changed to the SPD (single procurement document) and continues to be used, particularly in Scotland, instead of the pre-qualification questionnaire (PQQ) document.

 What is included in the ESPD?

-It is likely that you will encounter the following sections in the European Single Procurement Document (ESPD) document, a lot of which are yes/no responses for the bidder to self-certify:
+Paper versions of the ESPD were discontinued in 2018, with the document now fully electronic.
+It is likely that you will encounter the following sections in the European Single Procurement Document (ESPD), a lot of which are yes/no responses for the bidder to self-certify or declare that they meet:

 - Information about the bidder